Eddy-Yeung/Eddy-Yeung.github.io/_pages/research.md

 }
 </style>

-I study how political communication, elite strategy, and psychology shape democratic legitimacy under autocracy and the dynamics of conflict escalation and deescalation, with a focus on East Asia, the United States, and their interactions.
+I study how political communication and elite strategy shape democratic legitimacy under autocracy and the psychology of conflict escalation and deescalation, with a focus on East Asia, the United States, and their interactions.

 Situated in the global context of rising misinformation on social media, my research unpacks how authoritarian actors use **propaganda** to distort public opinion and manipulate mass beliefs, with implications for **political violence** and **authoritarian resilience**.
 I also examine how great power competition between China and the United States constrains public support for **international cooperation** and under what conditions such constraints can be tamped down, shedding light on the interplay between domestic politics and international relations through the lens of **political psychology**.
 Concerned about escalating US-China tensions and their implications for international security, my ongoing projects combine behavioral frameworks with modern social science techniques to study **deterrence** and **rapprochement**.